What Knee Brace Do I Need?

 Depending on how much stability the knee needs, these braces can range from $80 to into the thousands.

-The longer and stronger the hinge arms are, the more they add stability to the knee.
+Rigidly structured hinges provide stability to the knee.
+The longer and stronger the hinge arms are, the more stability they provide.

-Lower-end knee braces are usually sleeves with hinge arms added.
-Meanwhile, the stronger more expensive knee braces can be made of all rigid materials.
+Lower-end knee braces are usually sleeves with hinged arms.
+Meanwhile, stronger and more expensive knee braces may be made of completely rigid materials.

 The third common use of knee braces is to help reduce pain with patella femoral syndrome.